dragonfly/dragonfly/README.md

 $ dragonfly-script.py --config synthetic/park2_3/config_mf.json --options options_files/options_example.txt
 ```

+*Optimisation on a time budget*:
+Dragonfly also allows specifying a time budget for optimisation.
 The next demo is a maximum likelihood problem in computational astrophysics,
 where we wish to estimate cosmological parameters from Type Ia supernova data.
 The demos for Bayesian optimisation and multi-fidelity Bayesian optimisation
 can be run via the following commands.
+This uses a time budget of 2 hours.

 ```bash
 $ cd examples